Government bad faith stops tenure review in its tracks

-The definition of what constitutes a 'significant inherent value' and how it should be protected in a way that is 'ecologically sustainable' lies at the root of the impasse that has occurred on many farms.
-In essence the Crown (though the Department of Conservation) has sought to protect most land in tussock or other native vegetation by transferring it to Crown ownership and removing all livestock.
-Farmers argue that much of the land concerned is already being grazed sustainably and doesn't need protecting.
+The definition of what constitutes a ‘significant inherent value’ and how it should be protected in a way that is ‘ecologically sustainable’ lies at the root of the impasse that has occurred on many farms.
+In essence the Crown has sought to protect most land in tussock or other native vegetation by transferring it to Crown ownership and removing all livestock.
+Farmers argue that much of the land concerned is already being grazed sustainably and doesn’t need protecting.

 Much of the land in question is mid to high-altitude tussock rangeland subject to prolonged snow cover in winter.
 It is normally lightly grazed by Merino wethers and ewes in the summer, when the flats are either drought-prone or growing winter feed.

-Because access to this rangeland is essential for those high country farms (the majority) that depend on Merino farming for a large part of their continued economic viability, tenure review is not an option unless the government changes its policy of trying to acquire nearly all land in native cover.
+Because access to this rangeland is essential for those high country farms (the majority) that depend on Merino farming for their continued economic viability, tenure review has largely stalled.
 As at the end of March 2008, nearly 100 of the 169 properties that had entered the arduous tenure reform process had not progressed past the Draft Preliminary Proposal stage.